OkazakiLab/af3_mmm/README.md

 <a name="install-on-rccs"></a>
 For installation on RCCS, see the following page.
 https://ccportal.ims.ac.jp/en/node/3768

+**Note:**
-In addition to the packages listed in the installation procedure on this page, you will also need to install zlib using conda, etc.
+- In addition to the packages listed in the installation procedure for RCCS, you will also need to install zlib using conda, etc.
+- Because you can use hmmer and databases existing in RCCS, re-installing them is unnecessary.
+All you have to do is to install AF3 according to the procedure described in “python env (conda+pip)+alphafold3".

 Once you have installed AlphaFold 3, you can test your setup using e.g. the following input JSON file named `fold_input.json`: